 1. Debt management – consolidate your payments

+The debt management option allows you to take a lot of the guesswork out of making payments.
 However, this option is best suited for someone who can almost afford his/her debt.
 The interest rate reduction still makes the debt too expensive for most folks who have experienced a disability.

 2. Debt Settlement – Reduce the Amount you Owe